Shallowgam3r/Shallow-Bot/README.md

    - Edit ```auth.json's``` properties to reflect those of which pertain to your own account information.
 Basically your *keys* and *tokens*.
    - If everything has been done correctly, running ```python ShallowBot.py``` should start up your Shallow Bot!

+   #<h3> Settings.json
+  - ```"account"``` - The handle of the account you wish to be scanning, not including the @. **The account must have over 3,600 tweets for it to work!**
+  - ```"filter"``` - If set to true, then the bot won't randomly mention users or tweet links.
+  - ```"sleep_minutes"``` - The amount of minutes you wish for the bot to wait between tweets.
+Twitter's API will revoke your application if this goes below 10 minutes, so take caution in setting this too low.
+  - ```"use\_env\_variables"``` - If true, will make the bot pull the credentials from the host's environment.
+This is useful if you intend to make the sourcecode completely public, since having it exposed in json is insecure.
+(I personally leave this on false.
+Things work much better).

+  Enjoy your ShallowBot!